kiaka-obsidian/personal-vault/Ceroc/Intermediates/Moves/CTA/DHR Shoulder Turnout.md

 ### Men

 ### Ladies
-- maintain arm tension on spin out ()
+- maintain arm tension on spin out (1 teach)
+- ladies tension in arm for turnout